Survive Cold, Dark & Dreary Days With Hygge

 Spread them all over the floor for your guests to lounge and rest their tired feet on.
 You might not be able to provide couch seating for all your friends, but this Merax floor pillow/chair hybrid is a perfect alternative.
 If you’re considering making this hygge party an all-nighter, stock up on these Mandala Floor Cushions for $13-15 a pop.

 Hygge welcomes all living beings, human and otherwise.
 If you want to get really into the spirit, let your friends bring their furry companions to snuggle with. cats, dogs, bunnies, alpacas – whatever!
 Adding an animal element to your soiree is never a bad idea, unless you’re deathly allergic, I guess.

 Good, old-fashioned games

 We’re not talking Call of Duty.
 Bust out the old board games, dust off that deck of cards and arrange those floor pillows into a circle.
 If you still haven’t recovered from a childhood full of Monopoly-induced violence and rage, try out some new classics, like Cards Against Humanity (note: this is definitely not one for the kids), or one of the many games our resident gaming expert Jim Markus mentioned in his recent article on cheap new options for family game night.

 A record player (and a few calming records)

-Sure, your smartphone might be able to stream any song in the history of music at the push of a button, but it can also ring and chime and remind you that it's your ex boyfriend's new wife's birthday.
+Sure, your smartphone might be able to stream any song in the history of music at the push of a button, but it can also ring and chime and remind you that it’s your ex boyfriend’s new wife’s birthday.
 A record player can do one thing: play one record, one song at a time.
-Put some vintage vinyl on your Crosley Radio Cruiser (currently on sale for $59.99 at Target) to play in the background, and rest easy knowing your listening won't be interrupted by a notification from a Twitter troll.
+Put some vintage vinyl on your Victrola Turntable (currently $39.99 at Boscov’s) to play in the background, and rest easy knowing your listening won’t be interrupted by a notification from a Twitter troll.